Thinking about rearing your own gamebirds? Read these invaluable and straightforward rules from the Game Farmers' Association advisor Charles Nodder

-If you are rearing for your own shoot rather than to sell birds, the gap between expenditure on rearing and the Guns paying the bills can be even greater.
+If you are rearing for your own DIY shoot rather than to sell birds, the gap between expenditure on rearing and the Guns paying the bills can be even greater.
 Work out a realistic cash flow and factor in the cost of borrowing.
 Do you still want to rear gamebirds?

-Rule 2: Location, location
+Rule 2: Consider land and location carefully

 Location is also important in relation to supply and demand.
 Will your site be suited for deliveries of incoming commodities?
 Is it conveniently situated for distributing the chicks or poults you produce?
 Before you answer that, consider the allowable journey times in the 2006 Welfare of Animals (Transport) Order for England and their implications.